glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

             assetId = "4446576906",
             model = "4446576906",
             modelName = "Diamond",
-            system_prompt = "I'm sharp as a tack both verbally and emotionally.", responseRadius = 20,
+            system_prompt = "I'm sharp as a tack both verbally and emotionally and love wit and humour.", responseRadius = 20,
             spawnPosition = Vector3.new(8.0, 18.0, -12.0),
             abilities = {